Fierykev/LDPRT/README.md

 https://www.blender.org/

-(Note that assets and libraries could not be included in this git repo due to filesize constraints.
-I am currently uploading them to my google drive and will link to it by the presentation tomorrow)
+<p align="center">(Note that assets and libraries could not be included in this git repo due to filesize constraints.
+I am currently uploading them to my google drive and will link to it by the presentation tomorrow)</p>

 **<p align="center">Artifact</p>**